What's the best way to speed up my iPhone? It's getting a bit old and starting to slow down.

 How to speed up a slow iPhone: Is your iPhone up to date?

-Apple's most recent operating system for the iPhone and iPad is iOS 9. (iOS 10 will be with us in autumn 2016.)
+Apple's most recent operating system for the iPhone and iPad is iOS 10.
 On older smartphones, it's possible that upgrading will slow down your iPhone a bit, but on some occasions it may even help it run faster.
 (The iPhone 4 and earlier aren't compatible with iOS 9 upgrades at all).

 Check whether your iPhone is up to date by heading to Settings > General > Software update.
-At time of writing, the latest iOS 9 update is iOS 9.3.3.
+At time of writing, the latest iOS 10 update is 10.2.1.

 How to speed up a slow iPhone: Shut down all open applications